jareware/chilipie-kiosk/first-boot.md

 Chromium is configured to remember the URL where you left off (and all logins etc), so this might be all the configuration you need to do!

+## What to show

+Whatever, the Internet is your oyster!
+If you need simple auto-refresh, or timed cycling through several URL's, [`sideshow`](https://github.com/mieky/sideshow) is a great option.

 ## Getting a terminal

 You can get to a virtual terminal by pressing e.g. `Ctrl + Alt + F5`, and logging in with `pi:raspberry`.
 Use `Ctrl + Alt + F8` to switch back to the window manager.